Ezzard Charles: World heavyweight champion

-Charles made three title defenses, all ending in knockout (including one over Lesnevich), before facing his idol and former heavyweight champion, Joe Louis, on September 27, 1950.
-Louis was quickly forced out of retirement due to troubles with the IRS, and at this stage in his career proved no match for the younger Charles, who dominated the fight and won a wide unanimous decision.
-Charles was now recognized as both the undisputed and Lineal world heavyweight champion.
+Charles' first defense of his title was set for August 10, 1949, at Yankee Stadium in New York City, against Gus Lesnevich.
+Charles was awarded a knockout when Lesnevich could not answer the bell for the eighth round.
+The United Press (UP) reported: "Lesnevich, former world light heavyweight champion, could scarcely see out of either eye, and he was bleeding from gashes above and below his right eye and from a gash on his left cheek at the end of the seventh round".
+Six weeks later at the Cow Palace near San Francisco, Charles knocked out Pat Valentino in the eighth round.
+Valentino would lose his sight in one eye after this fight.
+On August 15, 1950, Charles put his title on the line by fighting Freddie Beshore in Buffalo.
+Charles won by technical knockout (TKO) in the 14th round.

-For these achievements in such a short span of time, Charles was named Fighter of the Year twice consecutively in 1949 and 1950.
-Four more successful title defenses would follow against Nick Barone, Walcott, Lee Oma, and the new light heavyweight champion Joey Maxim.
+In 1950, Joe Louis returned from retirement, due to troubles with the IRS, and challenged Charles for the undisputed heavyweight championship on September 27 at Yankee Stadium.
+Giving up 34 pounds, Charles nonetheless outboxed Louis convincingly and secured universal recognition as champion.
+Over the next year, he remained an active titleholder, defending the championship four times within 12 months by stopping Nick Barone and Lee Oma, and winning decisions against Walcott and Maxim.
+For these achievements in such a short span of time, Charles was named The Rings Fighter of the Year twice consecutively in 1949 and 1950.

 Charles vs. Marciano

-On July 18, 1951, Charles made his ninth and final title defense in a third fight against Walcott.
-Having been defeated twice before, Walcott was a 9:1 underdog, but scored a major upset, knocking out Charles with a perfect left hook to the jaw in the seventh round.
-Charles fought a rematch with Walcott the following year, but lost a controversial decision in their fourth and final bout.
-If Charles had won this fight, he would have become the first man in history to regain the heavyweight championship.
+Charles lost the title to Walcott on July 18, 1951, when he was stopped in the seventh round.
+Having been defeated twice before, Walcott was a 9:1 underdog, but scored a major upset, knocking out Charles with a perfect left hook to the jaw.
+Nearly a year later, on June 5, 1952, he met Walcott again but fell short in a closely contested unanimous 15-round decision.
 Remaining a top contender with wins over Rex Layne, Tommy Harrison and Coley Wallace, Charles scored a second-round knockout over Bob Satterfield in a heavyweight title eliminator bout on January 13, 1954.
-Charles was now next in line to challenge the new Heavyweight Champion: Rocky Marciano.
+Charles was now next in line to challenge the new heavyweight champion: Rocky Marciano.

 The two stirring battles between Charles and Marciano are regarded as ring classics.
-In the first bout, held in Yankee Stadium on June 17, 1954, he valiantly took Marciano the distance, going down on points in a vintage heavyweight bout.
+In the first bout, held at Yankee Stadium on June 17, 1954, he valiantly took Marciano the distance, losing by a unanimous decision.
 Charles is the only man ever to last the full 15-round distance against Marciano.
-Marciano won a unanimous decision.
-Referee Ruby Goldstein scored the bout 8-5-2 in rounds for the champion.
-Judge Artie Aidala scored the fight 9-5-1 while judge Harold Barnes' tally was 8–6–1.
+Referee Ruby Goldstein scored the bout 8–5–2 in rounds for the champion.
+Judge Artie Aidala scored the fight 9–5–1 while judge Harold Barnes' tally was 8–6–1.
 In their September rematch, Charles landed a severe blow that actually split Marciano's nose in half.
 Marciano's cornermen were unable to stop the bleeding and the referee almost halted the contest until Marciano rallied with an eighth-round knockout.
 The fight was awarded The Ring’s 1954 Fight of the Year.